 "How did they know each other?"
 Bruce asked curiously.

-"Lily's parents, Michael and Emily Evans, worked in the Security Services, and they took Nick under their wing when he was posted to Britain," Thor said.
+"Lily's parents, Michael and Emily Evans, worked in the Security Services, and they took Nick under their wing when he was posted to Britain, as SHIELD's liaison to the Order of the Phoenix, the group I fought with," Thor said.
 "Or at least, that's what I heard."

 "They worked for SHIELD," Natasha said.
 "A good half of the exemplar missions on the SHIELD training courses were based on some of their missions."

-"And they were pretty much the best out there," Fury said, striding into the room.
+"And they were pretty much the best out there," Fury said, striding into the room, displaying the sort of impeccable timing that was either a requirement of being the Director of SHIELD, or a perk of the job.
 "So.
 Thor.
 Or is it James?"

 "Whichever suits you, Nick," Thor said.
 "I take it you heard?"